martinjrobins/diffsol/book/src/primer/population_dynamics.md

 \mathbf{y}(0) = \begin{bmatrix} 1 \\\\ 1 \end{bmatrix}
 \\]

-Let's solve this system of ODEs using the DiffSol crate.
+Let's solve this system of ODEs using the Diffsol crate.
 We will use the [DiffSL](https://martinjrobins.github.io/diffsl/) domain-specific language to specify the problem.
 We could have also used [Rust closures](specify/ode_equations.md), but this allows us to illustrate the modelling process with a minimum of Rust syntax.

 ```rust,ignore
 {{#include ../../../examples/population-dynamics/src/main.rs::53}}